kevinkaske/pooch/README.md

 If there is a method other than RESTful that makes more sense...
 Use it.

 This is just a quick overview of a few of the inner workings of the Pooch framework.
 We are working on more detailed documentation.

+##Thanks
+A Special thanks to [BrowserStack](http://browserstack.com/) for making it easy to test on multiple browsers.